marty-suzuki/iOSDesignPatternSamples/README.md

 ## Requirements

 - Xcode 9.0 Beta 6 or later
-- iOS 11 beta 6 or later
+- iOS 11 Beta 6 or later
 - Swift 4 or later

 ## Other